 My Top 5 Resources for Free Stock Photos

-There is certainly a place for paid stock photography engines, for instance when you need something exceedingly specific (i.e. an African-American, same sex couple, arguing on a couch in a mediators office *real-life example*).
-But, in most cases you can find something great from one of these sites
+There is undoubtedly a place for paid stock photography engines, for instance when you need something exceedingly specific (i.e. an African-American, same-sex couple, arguing on a couch in a mediators office *real-life example*).
+But, in most cases, you can find something great from one of these sites.

 Why should you use photos from these resources instead of skulking around Google images?

 You'll get beautiful professional photos, probably better than any you could take yourself;